Be a force for educational equity by teaching in urban schools

 Clinical immersion from the start

 As a working teacher, you can add newly acquired skills to your classroom immediately.
-Non-teachers in our program can observe teaching in urban schools to learn principles of urban education.

 Gain practical skills in urban education